Salemlumos/calculadoraFuncional/README.md

 # Calculadora
-This is a PHP calculator with interface, just becuse i want to try it.
+This is a PHP calculator...